bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/comets-installation.md

 If COMETS is struggling to connect to Gurobi, users can begin the troubleshooting process by making sure the `GUROBI_HOME` environment variable is set.
 How exactly this is done will depend on the operating system of the user's computer.
 More information can be found on the [COMETS website](https://www.runcomets.org/home).

+COMETS is now also compatible with GLOP (the Google Linear Optimization Package), which can be installed using `pip install ortools`.

 ## Installation of the COMETS software

 COMETS can be installed in two ways: using the COMETS installer or by unpacking the .tar.gz file.
 The installer is available [here](https://www.runcomets.org/installation).
 Installation for Windows, MacOS, and Linux systems are all available.
 The installer will guide users through a standard GUI installation procedure.